-- Weather - Senegal has tropical climate, characterized by hot and humid weather.
+- Weather - Senegal has a tropical climate, characterized by hot and humid weather.
 It has a rainy season that lasts from May to November, during which you can expect strong southeast winds and a dry season that lasts from December to April, and is dominated by hot, dry, harmattan wind.

 - Airports - Léopold Sédar Senghor International Airport is the busiest international airport serving Dakar, the capital of Senegal.
 It is located near the town of Yoff, north of Dakar.

-- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Senegal, since it covers not only the costs medical problems, but also theft and loss of valuables.
+- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Senegal, since it covers not only the costs medical problems but also theft and loss of valuables.